 Where to get the free vaccine

 Go to find a community care centre to see where you can get your free vaccination.

 You can also get your free vaccine at an Aboriginal Medical Services clinic or a remote health centre.

 Some general practitioners (GPs) offer free seasonal influenza vaccines to eligible risk groups, but they may charge a consultation fee.

 Other people who should be vaccinated

-If you don't have access to a free vaccine but you want to be vaccinated you should contact your GP or health centre for a prescription.
+Anyone aged 6 months or older who is not eligible for a free vaccine and would like to be vaccinated should contact their GP or health centre for a prescription.

 About the vaccination